Lemony Snicket bibliography: New American Haggadah

 The New American Haggadah (edited by Jonathan Safran Foer, translation by Nathan Englander) is a contemporary translation of the Haggadah.
 Lemony Snicket is one of the commentators.

 The Dark

 Released in 2013, The Dark was illustrated by Jon Klassen.
 It's about a boy, Laszlo, overcoming his fear of the dark by confronting the object of his fear.

+The Complete Peanuts: 1989 to 1990

+The Complete Peanuts: 1989 to 1990, released in October 2013, is a collection of all of the published Peanuts comics from January 1989 to December 1990 and is part of The Compete Peanuts series.
+Lemony Snicket wrote the introduction.

 29 Myths on the Swinster Pharmacy

-29 Myths on the Swinster Pharmacy, illustrated by Lisa Brown, the wife of Daniel Handler, was released in February 2014.
+29 Myths on the Swinster Pharmacy, illustrated by Lisa Brown, was released in February 2014.
 It focuses on a mysterious pharmacy, and is set in Stain'd-by-the-Sea, the same town featured in All The Wrong Questions.

 Goldfish Ghost

-Goldfish Ghost, also illustrated by Lisa Brown, was released in May 2017.
+Goldfish Ghost, illustrated by Lisa Brown, was released in May 2017.
 The picture book details what happens after a pet goldfish dies.

+Guys Read: Heroes & Villains

+Guys Read: Heroes & Villains, released in 2017, is a book in the Guys Write for Guys Read series and includes The Hero of The Story, a short story by Lemony Snicket.

 The Bad Mood and the Stick

-The Bad Mood and the Stick, illustrated by Montreal-based Matthew Forsythe, was released in October 2017.
+The Bad Mood and the Stick, illustrated by Matthew Forsythe, was released in October 2017.
 The picture book details the way that moods (both bad and good) are spread through simple actions.

+Swarm of Bees

+Swarm of Bees, illustrated by Rilla Alexander, was released in April 2019.
+The picture book details what happened when a mischievous boy released a swarm of bees.

+Read Something Else: Collected & Dubious Wit & Wisdom of Lemony Snicket

+Read Something Else: Collected & Dubious Wit & Wisdom of Lemony Snicket, released in April 2019, is the second book of quotes released by Lemony Snicket.
+Many of the quotes are from previous published works, though some are original to the book.
+The book also includes artwork by fans.